andreniklasson/spot-nat/readme.md

 Use Amazon Linux 1 if you are going to utilize the user-data input.
 Amazon Linux 2 or your own AMI:s risks of not running cloud-init since they have already "started" once before.

-The complete script that also disables source/destination checks is located in _modules/spot-nat/scripts/startup.sh_
+The complete script, _modules/spot-nat/scripts/startup.sh_, also disables the ENI source/destination checks.

 ## Using the module
 The provided solution is deployed using Terraform.
 An example of usage is found in the _main.tf_ file.
 Each element of the _vpc_info_ parameter will create an ASG in the provided subnet.
 Each NAT instance can be provided with one or more route tables to configure, one NAT Gatway (the ASG:s can use the same) and one elastic ip.
 Provide a list of similar instance families to spread your instance pool.